Cool (aesthetic): Africa and the African diaspora

 Author Robert Farris Thompson, professor of art history at Yale University, suggests that Itutu, which he translates as "mystic coolness", is one of three pillars of a religious philosophy created in the 15th century by Yoruba and Igbo civilizations of West Africa.
 Cool, or Itutu, contained meanings of conciliation and gentleness of character, generosity, grace, and the ability to defuse fights and disputes.
-It also was associated with physical beauty.
+It was also associated with physical beauty.
 In Yoruba culture, Itutu is connected to water.
 This also gives it a connotation related to temperature.
-Thompson also cites a definition of cool from the Gola people of Liberia, who define it as the ability to be mentally calm or detached, in an other-worldly fashion, from one's circumstances, to be nonchalant in situations where emotionalism or eagerness would be natural and expected.
-Joseph M. Murphy writes that "cool" is also closely associated with the deity Òsun of the Yoruba religion.
+Thompson also cites a definition of cool from the Gola people of Liberia, who define it as the ability to be mentally calm or detached, in an otherworldly fashion, from one's circumstances, to be nonchalant in situations where emotionalism or eagerness would be natural and expected.
+Joseph M. Murphy writes that cool is also closely associated with the deity Òsun of the Yoruba religion.

 Thompson acknowledges similarities between African and European cool in shared notions of self-control and imperturbability.
 However, he finds the cultural value of cool in Africa, which influenced the African diaspora, to be different from that held by Europeans, who use the term primarily as the ability to remain calm under stress.
-According to Thompson, there is significant weight, meaning, and spirituality attached to "coolness" in traditional African cultures.
-Something which Thompson argues is absent from "coolness" in the Western context.
+According to Thompson, there is significant weight, meaning, and spirituality attached to coolness in traditional African cultures, something which Thompson argues is absent from coolness in the Western context: